andersjohansson/makehandouts/README.md

     slides per page.

 ## Optionally compressing files
-To generate files with compressed images add the option "-c" with the quality setting to pass to ghostscript (which needs to be installed).
+To generate files with compressed images add the option `-c` with the quality setting to pass to ghostscript (which needs to be installed).
 This is reasonably one of  `screen` (72 dpi images), `ebook` (150 dpi), `printer` (300 dpi) or `prepress` (high quality, color preserving, 300 dpi imgs).
 For example:

     makehandouts -c ebook FILENAME

 ## Using latexmk
-Just use the option "-m" to use `latexmk -pdf` instead of two invocations of `pdflatex`.
+Just use the option `-m` to use `latexmk -pdf` instead of two invocations of `pdflatex`.

-## Using all options!
-I usually use:
+## Removing images
+Use the option `-d` to put `graphicx` in draft-mode which replaces all images with a box with the filename (good if you can't distribute images for copyright reasons).
+If you want only certain images to be included also in handouts you can override the draft-option in your `includegraphics`-command:

+    \includegraphics[draft=false]{image}

+## Example with options
+You could for example use:

-    makehandouts -6mc screen FILENAME
+    makehandouts -6mdc screen FILENAME

-To get FILENAME-handout.pdf and FILENAME-handout6up.pdf, generated with latexmk and compressed to `screen` (72 dpi).
+To get FILENAME-handout.pdf and FILENAME-handout6up.pdf, generated with latexmk, images removed but possibly retained bitmap images compressed to `screen` (72 dpi).